gmgent/WP-to-jekyll/blog/_posts/2012-11-29-emotional-chameleon.md

 So as a chameleonic I say - especially when I am writing - what will I be now?
 Sad me?
 Indignant me?
 Indie-power me? and I don't really worry about what it might mean to anyone else, because I am just stepping inside a costume.
 Why would you concern yourself with how you look inside a costume?
 That's not you, it's the clothing.
 Only the face is you.
 But the classic gets nervous because it feels heavy to them.
 There is a certain manufactured gravity that I think is the mark of a good poem, or a good anything, and it might make certain people uncomfortable.
 ## bottom line ##
 Chameleonics tend to get indignant and classics tend to get offended.
 This is and always will be, as far as I can tell.
 The important thing is to take it easy.
+I always use the example of Randy Newman, who is such a great songwriter and he puts on all kinds of crazy hats.
+Like writing from the point of view of a [racist redneck](http://www.youtube.com/watch?v=2nGw_vAnqPI).
+No one get on his case for trying to explore that point of view.
+It's art after all.

+>It is the mark of an educated mind to be able to entertain a thought without accepting it. - Aristotle